tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 ## Use Cases
 - Requiring low delay and fast downloads
-- Scenarios where gigabytes to terabytes of data need to be transmitted across regions, countries, and continents
+- Transferring GB- to TB-scale data across regions, countries, or continents
 - Downloading the same content frequently and repeatedly

 >!If the download request is from Tencent Cloud VPC (for example, using Tencent Cloud CVM to access a bucket), you are advised to use a standard COS domain directly.
 If you use a CDN acceleration domain, you will need to access the CDN node over a public network, which incurs additional fees such as CDN origin-pull traffic fees and traffic fees.